Assassin's Creed II: Uplay content

 Ubisoft's Uplay system enables further in-game enhancements which can be redeemed by points that are given when playing the game.
 The available awards are an Assassin's Creed II theme or wallpaper for PC and PlayStation 3, five additional throwing knives, Altaïr's outfit and the Uplay exclusive Auditore Family Crypt map.

 Templar Lairs

 These three dungeons—Palazzo Medici, Basilica di Santa Maria Gloriosa dei Frari and Arsenale di Venezia—similar to the base game's Assassin Tombs but without special rewards other than treasure, were originally included in the "Black Edition" (European and Australian release) of Assassin's Creed II, with one included in the "White Edition" and two in the North American "Master Assassin's Edition".
 Ubisoft subsequently offered them as DLC via PlayStation Network and Xbox Live.
-They have since been added in the "Game of the Year Edition", "Complete Edition" and "Deluxe Edition" versions of the game.
+They have since been added in the "Game of the Year Edition", "Complete Edition", "Deluxe Edition", and "Ezio Collection" versions of the game.

 Bonus skin

 This costume dye is unlocked by entering a code obtained after buying the Assassin's Creed II 3D mobile game from the Verizon App Store.
-This bonus skin is also included in the "Game of the Year Edition", "The Complete Edition" and "Deluxe Edition" versions of the game.
+This bonus skin is also included in the "Game of the Year Edition", "The Complete Edition", "Deluxe Edition", and "Ezio Collection" versions of the game.